OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/sia/cpis.md

 ---
 title: cpis
-description: cpis and cpis_chart functions are powerful tools in the OpenBBTerminal that inform about the number of companies per industry in a specific sector and market cap, and visualise the data respectively.
+description: "cpis and cpis_chart functions are powerful tools in the OpenBBTerminal" that inform about the number of companies per industry in a specific sector and market cap, and visualise the data respectively.
 keywords: